 The undulating flight is similar, whereas it is moments of gliding followed by flapping.
 Both of these methods can be used to save energy in flight.

 There is another method that some birds also use to save energy when flying.
-This can be seen when you watch a bird that flies close to the ground.
-The ground helps to reduce drag on the wings, helping to save energy.
+This can be seen when you watch a bird that passes close to the ground.
+The ground helps reduce drag on the wings, helping to save energy.

-Flightless birds are not just limited to a specific order and many orders also include birds that can fly.
+Flightless birds are limited to a specific order, and many orders also include birds that can fly.